How to Treat Oily Skin

-Isotretinoin (also known as Accutane) is an oral form of a retinoid drug, derived from vitamin A. It’s very successful at reducing levels of sebum within the skin.
+Isotretinoin (also known as Accutane) is an oral form of a retinoid drug, derived from vitamin A. It's very successful as an oily skin treatment and works by reducing levels of sebum within the skin.
 It does this by tightening the pores which in turn reduces the amount of sebum they can produce.

 As much as this sounds like a wonder drug if you have problem, oily skin, isotretinoin does have side effects.

 For this reason, and the fact that it can take up to six months of treatment to begin to have an effect, doctors do not prescribe this drug as a first line of treatment.
 It will only ever be prescribed if your problem skin hasn't responded to any other treatment.

 The side effects of isotretinoin include dry skin, particularly around the mouth and eyes.
 More severely, taking this drug can lead to depression and anxiety and increase the levels of sugar in the blood.